blankworker1/AA/ENDORSEMENT.md

-# AA Return on Investment (ROI)
+# AA Letter of Endorsement

-## 1. Concept
+## 1. Nature and Purpose

- Definition - “AA ROI” shall mean the measurable benefit or value derived by a Shareholder upon the retirement or conversion of a Share, expressed through the collectible and market value of the physical certificate formerly evidencing that Share.
+A Letter of Endorsement is a document issued by the Company for evidentiary and record-keeping purposes only, confirming the conversion of a Share from one class to another and the retirement and legal inertness of the physical certificate formerly evidencing that Share.

+It does not constitute, create, transfer, or evidence any legal, equitable, voting, or economic interest in the Company, and shall not be relied upon as proof of current share ownership, which shall be determined exclusively by entries in the register of members maintained in accordance with the Companies Act 2006.

 ## 2. Conversion and Certificate Retirement